 Google Alerts allow you to monitor important activities going on in your marketplace or niche.

-You can check your backlinks and the backlinks of competitors using tools such as Majestic SEO or Open Site Explorer.
+You can check your backlinks and the backlinks of competitors using tools such as Open Site Explorer.

 Google Analytics can be used to check for website information such as crawl errors, which pages are viewed most, landing/exit pages, keywords, html suggestions (eg duplicate titles).